jdsandifer/text_adventure_challenge/README.md

-# text_adventure_challenge
+# Text Adventure Challenge
-Build a text based adventure game!

-Feel free to use this prompt to get you started
+This was a challenge problem at a meetup that I and two others worked on together.

+### The Challenge

+The task was to create a basic text adventure game.
+The player should be able to enter commands like "go north" to move around the world and interact with items in the world like this: "pick up candy" or "drop ball".
+The world is only described through text printed to the screen.

+The game should include at least four rooms/areas, one item to pick up, and a condition that could be met to win the game.
+Everything else was up to us to decide.

+### Optional Prompt

+The optional prompt for the challenge was this ( we didn't end up using it, but it gives an example of basic gameplay expectations ):

 You find yourself walking down a forest path there are birds chirping, trees are moving slowly in the wind.
-As you round a corner in path you see the opening to a cave .
-It is wet, covered with vines and moss little ferns are growing along the face of the cave wall.
+As you round a corner in path you see the opening to a cave.
+It is wet, covered with vines and moss.
+Little ferns are growing along the face of the cave wall.

 Something stirs within you, pulling you toward the cave entrance.
 As you get near a strong gust of wind comes from within the cave.
 It is not musty as you would expect coming from within a cave, but it carries a crisp freshness to it and the sent of salt.